quxiaoran/influence-LT/README.md

 The second group pertains to the control of influence in a network.
 Currently, this composes of only ImpactPQ.java, which evaluates the impact of individual relationships to the overall diffusion process.
 Programs implementing ImpactPQ.java to test its effectiveness will be uploaded soon.

-The theory behind this program is outlined in theory.pdf.
+The theory behind this program is outlined in the PDF, which is a finalized part of my paper.
+The paper will be uploaded here once it is complete.